eng-aomar/ErrorMessagesAPI/README.md

 In our DockerFile, we put the **Expose 80** command (we can put any port number), this tells Docker that our container’s service can be connected to on port 80.
 **Note**: The ports are configured with the "HOST_PORT:CONTAINER_PORT" syntax.

+#### In our API, Port binding is satisfied using both Docker-Compose file and K8S YAML (deployment, service) files, as the service of each application forwards the traffic to the specified port
+using Target port, that points to the container port.

+---
 # 8- Concurrency
 *Scale out via the process model*. <br />